stackpr/stackpr.github.io/_posts/park/2017-01-01-sharebuttonto.md

 ---
 {% include JB/setup %}

-There is a concensus on google that sharebutton.to is analytics spam.
+There is a consensus on google that sharebutton.to is analytics spam.

 [See the growing number of search results on the topic.](https://www.google.com/#q=sharebutton.to+referral+spam)